ChuanMeng/QPP4CS/README.md

 # --warm_up_path ./checkpoint/or-quac-train.manual-bm25-1000.manual-NQAQPP-ndcg@3/1.pkl \
 # --mode inference
 ```
-The above commands would train NQAQPP using 5-fold cross-validation.
+The above commands would train NQAQPP from scratch using 5-fold cross-validation.
 `--warm_up_path` shows the path to the checkpoint pre-trained on the training set of OR-QuAC.
-Note that one can activate `--warm_up_path`, which would fine-turn the checkpoint of NQAQPP pre-trained on the training set of OR-QuAC (warm-up).
+Note that one can activate `--warm_up_path`, which would fine-turn the checkpoint of NQAQPP pre-trained on the training set of OR-QuAC (warm-up) instead of just learning from scratch.
 We found that fine-tuning the checkpoint pre-trained for one epoch on the training set of OR-QuAC gets better performance.
-Please make sure the target metric used during 5-fold cross-validation and the one used during pre-training on OR-QuAC are the same.
+Please make sure the target metric used during 5-fold cross-validation and the target metric used during pre-training on OR-QuAC are the same.
 For example, if warm up NQAQPP from `./checkpoint/or-quac-train.manual-bm25-1000.manual-NQAQPP-ndcg@100/1.pkl`, one should set `--target_metric` as `ndcg@100`.
 After training, activate `--mode inference` and execute the above command again to conduct inference; The inference process produces predicted performance files, which would be saved in the path `./output/post-retrieval/`.

 #### Assessing ConvDR by NQAQPP on CAsT-19
+ConvDR has a specially-trained query encoder to encode raw utterances.
+QPP methods designed for ad-hoc search do not have a special module to understand raw utterances.
 When estimating the retrieval quality of ConvDR, we consider three types of inputs to a QPP method to help the QPP method understand the current query, namely T5-based, QuReTeC-based and human-written query rewrites.
 Similarly, use the following commands to train NQAQPP to estimate the retrieval quality of ConvDR on CAsT-19 in terms of nDCG@3:
 ```bash